wwm223/ledatascifi-2023/_sources/content/assignments/howto_do.md

 ## Starting homework

-1. **Click on the assignment link in coursesite.** When you follow the link and accept the assignment, GitHub will create a repo for you.
+1. **Click on the assignment link in the classmate team on GitHub.** When you follow the link and accept the assignment, GitHub will create a repo for you.
 The repo will be a private repo (only you, me, and the TA can see it) under the LeDataSciFi organization on GitHub.
 1. The repo will contain instructions and a rubric, and possibly starter code/data.
-2. Clone the repo to your local machine using GitHub desktop and follow the instructions.
+2. Clone the repo to your computer using GitHub desktop and follow the instructions.

 ## Working on assignments / projects / taking notes